selabhvl/dat250public/expassignments/expass4.md

 You may use the Spark/Java counter service project from experiment 1 as a starting point for the implementation.

-**Make sure that the test suite located under src/test/java runs successfully after your implementation is finished.**
+**Make sure that the test suite located under src/test/java runs successfully after your implementation is finished.** A green tick should appear next to your commit in the GitHub repository since test cases are executed upon code changes.
+You can check those runs under the **Actions** tab.

 ### Experiment 3: Swagger (optional)